-For the evaluation of the temporal DOC dynamics during our study period, we defined "hydrological periods" based on changes in precipitation regime and discharge behavior and changes in precipitation patterns.
-For this, mean daily precipitation for preceding 14 day intervals, frequency of events and changes in discharge (lag times and peak values), together with visual inspection of the time series of precipitation and discharge, were considered.
+For the evaluation of the temporal DOC dynamics during our study period, we defined "hydrological periods" based on discharge behavior and changes in precipitation patterns.
 Since these hydrological periods overlap with calendrical seasons to a larger extent, we designate the hydrological periods by the commonly used names for calendrical seasons (Table 2).
-In addition, we also introduced the hydrological period "snowmelt" to account for the very different hydrological conditions with increased runoff generation.
 We prefer this definition of hydrological periods for evaluating DOC export over the usage of calendrical or meteorological seasons to avoid the arbitrary attribution of precipitation and runoff events.
 Spring started with the end of snowmelt and ended with the beginning of a dry period in July 2020, which was defined as summer.
 Summer ended with the end of a long dry period prior to the beginning of a rainy period, which was defined as autumn.
 Winter started after the last precipitation event that did not fall as snow and when the temperature fell below zero.
+Snowmelt was defined as the period when temperatures rose above

-Snowmelt was defined as the period when temperatures rose above zero, a snow cover was present, and snowmelt was clearly visible in discharge data at HS as diurnal fluctuations.
-The snowmelt period ended when the catchments were completely free of snow at all elevations.
+- 145 zero, a snow cover was present and snowmelt was clearly visible in discharge data at HS.
 The length of the hydrological periods is presented in days.
 However, these are rounded values as the start or end of a hydrological period did not automatically fall on the start or end of a day.
 For the calculation of mean daily DOC export, non-rounded values were used.
 All hydrological periods were defined using discharge data of HStot and precipitation data from the meteorological station RDH.
-Runoff ratios were calculated as the ratio of cumulative areanormalized discharge to the amount of precipitation from RDH during each hydrological period.
+Runoff ratios were calculated as the ratio of cumulative area-normalized discharge to the amount of precipitation from - 150 RDH during each hydrological period.
 Data analysis was performed using MATLAB (The MathWorks, Inc.).